Achronus/zentra/README.md

 ## Support

-We'll need help from developers like you to make this tool a delight to use, and a product worthy of the `Python`, `NextJS`, `React` and `Software/Web Development` community.
+We'll need help from developers like YOU to make this tool a delight to use, and a product worthy of the `Python`, `NextJS`, `React` and `Software/Web Development` community.

 Feedback and criticism will always be welcomed, and is encouraged to help make this tool worthwhile.